columnflow/columnflow/docs/user_guide/ml.md

 ```

 After the initialization, `law` needs to be informed in the `law.cfg` about the existence of the new machine learning model.
-In the `law.cfg`, in the section of your `analysis`, add the path to the Python file where the model's definition and initialization are done to the entries: `ml_modules`, `inference_modules`.
+Add in the `law.cfg`, in the section of your `analysis`, the path to the Python file where the model's definition and initialization are done to the entries: `ml_modules`, `inference_modules`.
+(TODO what exactly does these modules do?)
-The path is relative to the analysis root directory.
+The given path is relative to the analysis root directory.
 ```bash
 [analysis]
 # any other entries